-Credit Risk
+Credit risk

 Credit risk is an essential component of fair value.
 Cash products (e.g., bonds and loans) and derivative financial instruments (particularly those with significant future projected cash flows) are traded in the market at levels which reflect credit considerations.
 Credit exposures are adjusted to reflect mitigants, namely collateral agreements which reduce exposures based on triggers and contractual posting requirements.
-The Company manages its exposure to credit risk and prices, economically hedges, facilitates and intermediates trades that involve credit risk.
+Credit risk exposure, including that ensuing from the trade facilitation and intermediation, is actively mitigated through a combination of credit limits and economic hedging.